alanrogers/vindija/README.md

 # vindija
-Files associated with high-res genome of Vindija Neanderthal
+Files associated with high-res genome of Vindija Neanderthal.

+## Directories

+bed: bed files distributed by Max Planck Leipzig for use in quality control

+orig: genomic data and corresponding .raf file for use with Legofit

 ## Dating